fryasdf/wp-bildog-website/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.17 - 2016-08-07 - Medium priority =
+* Added a temporary Google Maps JavaScript API key for users so that the UX is not negatively affected on the user's first attempt at using the plugin.
+* Added a check to the front end to only display the map if there is an Google Maps JavaScript API key saved
+* Fixed bugs that caused PHP warnings within the store locator
+* UX improvements to the welcome page
+* Fixed a bug that caused a JS error as a result of the previous versions new tab support

+= 6.3.16 - 2016-08-02 - Low priority =
+* API key is now used on the edit polyline page
+* Removed the resizing script that caused the map to flicker on mobile devices
+* Added additional tab support (tri-tabs-nav span)
+* Fixed a bug in the store locator country restriction list

+= 6.3.15 - 2016-07-31 - High priority =
+* Security patches
+* Code refactoring

 = 6.3.14 - 2016-07-13 - High priority =
 * Many security patches - thank you Gerard Arall